Top 5 Christmassy things to do in Newcastle

 You have to visit one of the many services in Newcastle to listen to choirs singing Christmas classics.

-A fantastic way to enjoy a unique cultural experience in one the city’s most beautiful churches.
+A fantastic way to enjoy a unique cultural experience in one of the city’s most beautiful churches.

 There’s so much more happening in and around Newcastle relating to Christmas, but this is a good place to start your festive break!